mrelarsen/Reading-Addiction-Library/README.md

 # Reading addiction library

-Reads content of sites and saves as "bookmark".
+Reads content of sites using text-to-speech and saves visited sites as bookmarks.

 This project uses Sciter for UI in a combination with Python using PySciter.

 All features are currently only supported on Windows.

-This project was not created to replace websites and author-reader interactions, but to improve reading experience and save progress.
+This project was not created to replace or copy websites nor replace author-reader interactions, but to improve reading experience and save progress.
 Please do show support and comment on the author's or translator's work, on social media or the relevant websites.

 ## Disclaimer(Not all content is covered by the license, the /libraries folder is excluded as it contains external licenses):